JDWNL/DualDriveSales/README.md

 # DualDriveSales
 Dual Drive Sales, sales consulting for startups.
-A freelancing business by Joost de Wit
+A freelancing business by Joost de Wit.